Last Updated on January 30, 2026 by George Pavlopoulos

 That’s indeed slightly confusing.
 While it’s pretty easy to find your seat when you have reserved one, things get a bit more complicated without a seat reservation.

-When entering a German train, you’ll see an LED display above the seats or attached to the seat’s side.
+When entering a German train, you’ll see an LED display above the seats or attached to the side of the seat.
 And here’s where the confusion starts—but I’ll help you figure everything out.

 The LED says “ggf. reserviert”